michaela10c/SilenceMap-Adaptation-and-Extensions/README.md

   ```
   jupyter notebook
   ```
 3. Run the `Part1-SilenceMap_Replication.ipynb` Notebook.
-Follow the step-by-step instructions in the notebook to preprocess EEG data, compute COMs, and visualize the results.
+Follow the step-by-step instructions in the notebook to preprocess EEG data, compute COMs, compute clusters, and visualize the results.
 4. View the generated results (from the notebook above) in the `results/` directory.

 ## Notebooks